John Bronson: College career

-Professional football career
+Professional career

 Bronson signed with the Arizona Cardinals as an undrafted rookie free agent in 2005.
-He made the opening day 53-man roster but suffered a knee injury in the season opener at the New York Giants on September 11, 2005 and spent the remainder of the year on injured reserve.
-Bronson did record two special teams tackles in that game.
+He made the opening day 53-man roster but suffered a knee injury in the season opener at the New York Giants on September 11, 2005, and spent the remainder of the year on injured reserve.
+Bronson recorded two special teams tackles in that game.
 The Cardinals released him on August 27, 2007, at the end of the 2007 preseason.